terrimporter/UNITE_ITSClassifier/README.md

 cd sh_qiime_release_04.02.2020
 ```

 4. I found an odd character in this reference set that should be corrected.
 In the sh_taxonomy_qiime_ver8_dynamic_04.02.2020.txt taxonomy file, change the superscript x(?) character to a regular 'x' in the species field.
-The lineage should look like this: k__Fungi;p__Ascomycota;c__Sordariomycetes;o__Hypocreales;f__Clavicipitaceae;g__Neotyphodium;s__Neotyphodium_xsiegelii
+The lineage for SH1644897.08FU_KC881085_refs should look like this: k__Fungi;p__Ascomycota;c__Sordariomycetes;o__Hypocreales;f__Clavicipitaceae;g__Neotyphodium;s__Neotyphodium_xsiegelii

 5. Dereplicate the sequences (to avoid overestimating accuracy during RDP classifier leave one out testing).
-In this example, I am working with the dynamic sequence clusters (ranges from 0.5 - 3% divergence) and also contains singletons from the UNITE database.
+In this example, I am working with the dynamic sequence clusters (ranges from 0.5 - 3% divergence) that also contain singletons from the UNITE ITS database.
 The outfile contains only the unique sequences in unite_dynamic.fasta.

 ```linux
 # vsearch v2.14.1
 vsearch --derep_fulllength sh_refs_qiime_ver8_dynamic_04.02.2020.fasta --output unite_dynamic.fasta
 ```

 6. Check if there are any non-fungal outgroups (running this step is optional).
-I grab the kingdom field of the taxonomic lineage to see if there are any nonbn-fungal groups present.
+I grab the kingdom field of the taxonomic lineage to see if there are any non-fungal groups present.
 I did not find any non-fungal groups using this method, so no there doesn't appear to be any non-fungal outgroups present in this version of the database.

 ```linux
 awk 'BEGIN {FS =" "}{print $2}' sh_taxonomy_qiime_ver8_dynamic_04.02.2020.txt | awk 'BEGIN{FS=";"}{print $1}' | sort -u
 ```

-7. Convert the fasta file from VSEARCH into a strictly-formatted FASTA file (one header one, followed by one sequence line, no sequence wrapping accross multiple lines).
+7. Convert the fasta file from VSEARCH into a strictly-formatted FASTA file (one header line, followed by one sequence line, no sequence wrapping accross multiple lines).

 ```linux
 perl messedup_fasta_to_strict_fasta.plx < unite_dynamic.fasta > unite_dynamic.fasta.strict
 ```

 8. Now use the dereplicated strict FASTA file and the error-corrected dynamic taxonomy file to create files that can be used to train the RDP classifier.
+This script handles unidentified taxa, ex. if the genus is labelled 'g_unidentified', the family name 'f__Cystostereaceae' will be added as a prefix, the result is the genus name 'f__Cystostereaceae_g__unidentified'.
+It also handles non-unique taxa, ex. if the same genus name is found in more than one family, using the same method, ex. g_Cryptococcus can be found in f_Tremellaceae and f_Cryptococcaceae, the result is a genus name of 'f__Tremellaceae_g__Cryptococcus' or 'f__Cryptococcaceae_g__Cryptococcus'.
+This can lead to very long strings of concatenated taxon names, but this was done to ensure the taxonomy is strictly hierarchical.
 This creates two outfiles: 1) a sequence file called mytrainseq.fasta and 2) a taxonomy file called mytaxon.txt .

 ```linux
 perl qiime_unite_to_rdp.plx unite_dynamic.fasta.strict sh_taxonomy_qiime_ver8_dynamic_04.02.2020.txt